glacials/twos.dev/src/From Google to Apple.md

 Things immediately become clear in how Google and Apple approach customer problems.
 In the Google ecosystem,

+One surprising thing is lack of feature parity with iPad.
+For example, iPhone has swipe-to-type on the software keyboard while iPad does not. iPad can show multiple apps on the screen at a time, but iPhone cannot.
+This was my first introduction to Apple’s strong design opinions; certainly it’d be easier to keep the two systems at feature parity, but Apple would rather disable a feature than allow a user to have a poor experience using it.
+Infamously, Apple has not released a calculator app for iPad because they haven’t found the time to make the design feel great (TODO: Find quote/link).

 Ecosystem benefits:

-- macOS’s Preview.app will let me use my iPhone as a cursor to annotate or sign a document, in two clicks.
 - For some friends, SMS becomes iMessage
 - For SMS and iMessage, I can interact from my MacBook

 ### Apple TV (hardware)

-Replaces Chromecast.
+Replacements afforded:

+- Chromecast
+- Google TV

 Thoughts:

-Given that we don’t have HomePods, and my spouse forbids me to get any after filling our home with more Google Home Minis than we have rooms (they give them out like candy to people deep in the ecosystem), we’ve had to get used to using a remote again.

-It’s a high quality remote and feels good in the hand, but it’s a remote and it can be lost.
+Given that we don’t have HomePods and my spouse forbids me to get any after filling our home with Google Home[ Mini]s  (they give them out like candy if you’re deep in the ecosystem), we’ve gotten used to using a remote again.
+It’s a high quality remote and feels good in the hand, but it’s a remote and can be lost.
 We’ve 3D printed a holder for it that attaches to the coffee table.

+TODO: Resume here

 Ecosystem benefits: